herminaov/cleonea.github.com/_posts/2010-07-01-meetings-and-greetings.markdown

 But I wasn’t.
 I was thinking about Gwendal’s request, it was certain that I had to be more careful if I wanted to keep their secret.
 When they arrived everyone was already there sitting at the table in the kitchen, even Gwendal and Cathleen.
 There were two more empty chairs for Flor and me.
 As we took them Aiden started to speak.

 'My dear friends, I called everyone here to inform you about a sad event and its consequences.
 Yesterday an old friend passed away.
 Father Pike, the spirit of Silver Stream left the watercourse.
 It is absolutely certain, Sonya and I saw the Mourners.
-Oak Hollow by now is completely dead.
-Unfortunately neither Deirdre, nor I could find out who is responsible for this.
-Last time, when they had found Florianne a note was left, as some of you already know.
+Oak Hollow is completely dead by now.
+Unfortunately neither Deirdre, nor I could find out who was responsible for this.
+The last time, when they found Florianne a note was left, as some of you already know.
 I haven't found anything of the sort now, which means it could be a random attack.
 But it is not likely.'

 'Do you suspect that Arabella and Raven are behind this?' asked Laura.

 'Not necessarily, they could have been some troublemakers.
-Nevertheless, there is but a little chance, that they haven't seen Sonya.
+Nevertheless, there is a little chance, that they haven't seen Sonya.
 Her source can hardly be missed, even for those who can't sense such energy.
 I think the news already reached the twins.
 This means we must be on our way as soon as possible.
 That is why I chose Scarlet's mansion in New Zealand.'

 'How are we going to get there?
 Where are we anyway?'

 'We are in the Eastern part of Europe, Cathleen.
-The country would be Romania.' was Uvidia's immediate answer 'Now, will you let Aiden finish his speech?'
+The country is Romania.' was Uvidia's immediate answer 'Now, will you let Aiden finish his speech?'

 The air was uneasy again.
 I couldn't stop thinking how lucky I was with Aiden.
 Though he was sometimes bothering, he never could possibly reach Uvidia neither in severeness nor in harshness.
 Nobody seemed to care to end the unpleasant situation.
 At one point I thought that I was the only one who was bothered by Uvidia's education.
 Even if that was so, I didn't want to learn to bear watching a friend being tormented.